cadet/CADET-Workshop/03 Process Simulation/01 Simple Chromatographic Processes/01_chromatography.md

 Often, multiple `Events` happen simulateneously.
 Here, for example, when the feed is turned off, the eluent also needs to be switched on.
-To eliminate the need to manually change all event times, dependencies can be specified.
+To eliminate the need to manually change all event times, dependencies can be specified using `add_event_dependency`.

 ```{code-cell} ipython3
 :tags: [solution]